-The X200 and a half saga, part I: The MoBo Upgrade
+The X200 and a half saga

 Backstory - Thinkpads and me